sunrise-choir/ssb-flumeview-sql/README.md

 // Constructing a new sqlView doesn't do that much automatically.
 A new sqlite db is created if it doesn't exist.
 No indexing is happening automatically. const sqlView = SqlView(logPath, '/tmp/patchwork.sqlite3', secret, keys.id)

-// The sql view has the knex instance and some useful strings and knex modifiers attached. var { knex, modifiers, strings
-  } = sqlView
+// The sql view has the knex instance attached so you can do queries. var { knex } = sqlView
-var { links } = strings //links is a string constant of the links table name. var { backLinksReferences } = modifiers var id = "%E1d7Dxu+fmyXB7zjOMfUbdLU8GuGLRQXdrCa0+oIajk=.sha256"

 //Query for content of 20 most recent posts. knex